 As we learned over the course of the series, whilst he was, undoubtedly, a great mentor to Harry, Dumbledore had a somewhat laissez-faire approach to being a headmaster.
 Running a school full of teenage witches and wizards was always going to be a difficult task, but there are definitely times when the headmaster makes himself unduly unpopular with some students.

 Case in point: at the end of The Philosopher's Stone, Dumbledore decides to award Harry and his fellow Gryffindor students for their trouble against Quirrell and Voldemort.
 However, he only does this after letting the Slytherins believe they have won.
-Sure, he's ending their lengthy winning-streak, but the way the trolling is strung out is a tad harsh, yet still funny.
-You can essentially see a summarized version of the scene below.
+Sure, he's ending their lengthy winning-streak, but the way the trolling is strung out is a tad harsh.
+It's still very funny though!

 4. Calling Out Fudge's Nonsense - The Order of the Phoenix